B2 · Intermediário superior Capítulo 5

 frontend.learn_grammar.from_rule: Reflexive and Reciprocal Pronouns: Myself, Each Other, One Another

-Fill in the blank with the correct adjective.
+Fill in the blank with the correct verb.

 frontend.learn_grammar.from_rule: Adjectives Used as Nouns: The Poor, The Elderly, The Unknown

 ✓ Correct! ✗ Not quite.
-Correct answer: I have a few friends at my new school.
+Correct answer: no article

 Find the error.